MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ### Enable applications for interactive browser OAuth 2 flow

 To use `InteractiveBrowserCredential`, you need to register an application in Azure Active Directory with permissions to log in on behalf of a user.
-Follow all the steps above for device code flow to register your application so that it supports logging you into Active Directory and accessing certain resources.
+Follow the steps above for device code flow to register your application.
 As mentioned previously, an admin of your tenant must grant consent to your application before any user account can log in.

 You may notice in `InteractiveBrowserCredentialBuilder`, a redirect URL is required, and you need to add the redirect URL to the Redirect URIs subsection under the Authentication section of your registered AAD application.